-For physical distancing, a family unit, (i.e. with the same residential address), will be managed as equivalent to one individual.
-As with individuals, each family unit will be required to maintain appropriate physical distancing from all individuals who are not part of their direct family unit, even if travelling together.
+For physical distancing, a social group or family group (see definitions below), will be managed as equivalent to one individual.
+As with individuals, each social group or family group will be required to maintain appropriate physical distancing from all individuals who are not part of their direct social group or family group, even if travelling together.